ESMValGroup/ESMValTool_Tutorial/_episodes/09-cmorization.md

 > >
 > > ```
 > >
-> > Note: a recipe similar to this one is available under
-> > `~/path/to/ESMValTool/esmvaltool/recipes/examples/recipe_check_obs.yml`.
-> > That recipe includes checks all datasets for which CMORizers are available.
+> > To learn more about writing a recipe, please refer to [Writing your own recipe](/05-preprocessor).
 > >
 > {: .solution}
 {: .challenge}